HomeTrendingAchilles: Warrior of Greek Mythology

 Achilles’ pride is both his greatest strength and his tragic flaw.
 An argument with Agamemnon, the commander of the Greek forces, forced Achilles to withdraw into his tent.
 During his absence, the Greek army was in worse peril, marking the start of destruction.

 Achilles’ devoted friend, Patroclus, donned Achilles’ armor on the battlefield to save their tiring forces.
-Mistaken for Achilles himself, Hector—Troy’s mightiest warrior—slayed Patroclus.
+Mistaken for Achilles himself, Hector—Troy’s mightiest warrior—slew Patroclus.
 Gutted by grief and rage, Achilles returned to the fray, demanding revenge.
 His confrontation with Hector was when all tides positively turned in the war.
-After killing Hector, Achilles daily dragged the body behind his chariot in a turbulent eruption of rage.
+After killing Hector, Achilles dragged the body behind his chariot in a turbulent eruption of rage.

 Yet Achilles was kind enough to return Hector’s corpse to his grief-stricken father, King Priam, thus allowing the Trojans to complete their mourning for their fallen hero.
 Clearing the elaborate nature of Achilles’ character: a fierce warrior capable of profound rage, yes, but also of profound humanity.